fabriortenzi/fabriortenzi/README.md

 ###

-<p align="left">I'm Fabrizio from Rosario, Argentina<br><br>- 📚 I'm currently studying Information Systems Engineering<br>- ⚡ I like Fullstack Web Development and I'm curious about new concepts and technologies</p>
+<p align="left">I'm Fabrizio from Rosario, Argentina<br><br>- 📚 I'm studying Information Systems Engineering<br>- 👨🏻‍💻 I work as a Software Engineer with React Native and Express <br>- ⚡ I like Fullstack Web Development and I'm curious about new concepts and technologies</p>

 ###